A comparative study of two X2.2 and X9.3 solar flares observed with HARPS-N: Reconciling Sun-as-a-star spectroscopy and high-spatial resolution solar observations in the context of the solar-stellar connection: Conclusions

 \subsection{Radial velocity and equivalent width measurements}

-In terms of RV measurements, we found that flares of this size can cause RV offsets but not larger than a few tens of centimeter per second.
+In terms of RV measurements, we found that flares of this size can cause RV offsets, but not larger than a few tens of centimeters per second.
 Furthermore, the timing of the peaks aligns better with that of the S-index, meaning that it is more sensitive to the total area of brightenings induced by the flare, rather than the total flare intensity.
-However, it is hard to draw any strong conclusions from a signal this weak.
+However, it is hard to draw any strong conclusions from a signal this weak, and a statistical follow-up is required.

 Similar conclusions can be drawn regarding the effects of the flare on the EW measurements.
 The observed flare events seem to be not energetic enough to see signatures in the EWs measurements and consequently on the results of the stellar abundance analysis similar to what is found in much younger stars.
 Nevertheless, we cannot exclude that flares might be one of the causes (if there are more than one) of the growing EW with activity.
-It would be interesting to repeat the same study a the time series of a stronger stellar flare to study its effects on the RVs and EWs.
+It would be interesting to repeat the same study as the time series of a stronger stellar flare to study its effects on the RVs and EWs.